Best Cashback Credit Cards

 thumb_down Dislikes

-• Requires maintaining an Alliant high-rate checking, otherwise it's 1.5% for you
+• Requires maintaining an Alliant high-rate checking account, otherwise it's 1.5% for you

 • Rewards expire (after four years of procrastination)